octagonwebstudio/Support-Forum-for-Envato/README.md

 **License:** GPLv3
 **License URI:** https://www.gnu.org/licenses/gpl-3.0.html

-Envato Support Forum is allows you to set different user permissions for certain threads according to user envato purchase codes.
+Support Forum for Envato is allows you to set different user permissions for certain threads according to user envato purchase codes.

 ## Description ##

-Using 'Envato Support Forum' helps to validate envato purchase code and allow user to create a new topic.
+Using 'Support Forum for Envato' helps to validate envato purchase code and allow user to create a new topic.

 There are many other features to help you build better websites: